rosacry/BeatSight/docs/BEATMAP_FORMAT.md

 ### Performance
 - Use streaming JSON parsers for large files
 - Index `hitObjects` by time for fast lookup
-- Cache parsed beatmaps in memory during gameplay
+- Cache parsed beatmaps in memory during playback

 ---